Image4IO/image4io-wp-plugin/readme.txt

 * Increases user experience.
 * Improves SEO.

-= Image Uploads =
+= IMAGE UPLOAD =

-* Jpeg, png and webp formats are supported formats.
+* Jpeg, png, bmp and webp formats are supported formats.
 * Upload directly from your desktop via image4io storage console
 * Remote fetching from public URLs

-= Image Manipulations =
+= IMAGE MANUPLATION =

 You can use image4io dynamic URL structure and manuplate images.
 See [How it works](https://image4.io/en/how-it-works)